grafana/agent/docs/sources/flow/concepts/component_controller.md

 ## Component graph

-A relationship between [components][Components] is created when an expression is used to set the argument of one component to an exported field of another component.
+A relationship between [components](ref:components) is created when an expression is used to set the argument of one component to an exported field of another component.

 The set of all components and the relationships between them define a [Directed Acyclic Graph][DAG] (DAG), which informs the component controller which references are valid and in what order components must be evaluated.